tony-aw/tinycodet/README.md

   `stri_locate_first/last`.
 Moreover, I replaced the `mapply` call with only vectorized functions; `stri_locate_ith()` is now almost as fast as the `stringi` functions it calls.
+- 30 May 2023: Fixed some lingering mistakes in the documentations, that were left over since the changes from 29 May 2023.

 FUTURE PLANS: